shahrokhx/shahrokhx/README.md

 ### Hi there 👋

+I'm Shahrokh (/ʃɑ:hroʊk/), but usually go by "shah" and "Sean".
+I do love writing codes and have the experience of developing softwares in almost any programming language most people are aware of, such as C++, Python, Java, MATLAB, JS, Julia, and a bunch of others that most people never heard of, including Fortran, Perl, Prolog, and even Assembly (Yeah!
+I know!😅 but it was not rare back in the day when QBasic and Pascal were still taught in schools)

+For a long time in my life, I've been using many different version control platform such as Github, GitLab, and BitBucket, and had various personal and enterprise accounts.
+But finally decided to stick with the sweet GitHub and move everything here!

 <!--
 **shahrokhx/shahrokhx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.